oracle-livelabs/apex/apex-professional-hol3/1-creating-a-db-application.md

     ![Administration Pages](./images/set-as-admin-page2.png " ")

 ## Task 6: Add Manage Products Page

+Interactive reports allow users to manage and analyze data dynamically.
+In this task, you will create a Manage Products page, enabling administrators to view and interact with product data in the database.

 1. On the Create an  Application page, click **Add Page**.